nortikin/sverchok/docs/nodes/scene/timer.rst

 This node helps with managing time, particularly useful for animations.
 It provides a set of (internal/external) operations that allow to control timing.
-The suppported operations are: Stop, Start, Pause, Reset, Expire, Loop Backward and Loop Forward.
+The supported operations are: Stop, Start, Pause, Reset, Expire, Loop Backward and Loop Forward.

 The the node measures time is in seconds and it is based on Blender timeline's time, so the measured time depends on on frame changes in the timeline as well as the frame rate.
 Because this is tied to Blender's timeline, starting the timer will not measure any time unless the Blender's timeline changes (either via playback, timeline scrubbing or other methods of changing the frame).
 Scrubbing the timeline back and forth will also affect the timer node's measured time.
 When scrubbing backwards, the recorded time will also go backwards (assuming the timer is started).